cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 so we used the `mocks` mounting option to specify the three component states (loading, error and success) and test each one in isolation.

-Start Cypress with `npx cypress open-ct` - the test runner will open.
+Start Cypress with `npx cypress open-ct` - the Test Runner will open.
 Select your test to execute it and see the rendered output.
 You can also run the tests without opening a browser with `npx cypress run-ct`.

 ## Vite Based Projects (Vue, React)

-Cypress also ships a Vite based dev server, as opposed to a Webpack based on like the other examples on this page.
+Cypress also ships a Vite based dev server, as opposed to a webpack based on like the other examples on this page.
 This example uses a Vite project with React, created via `npm init @vitejs/app my-react-app -- --template react`.
 The configuration instructions are the same for Vue.
 There is an example React